xrdocs/application-hosting/_tutorials/2016-05-10-iosxr-ansible.md

 RP/0/RP0/CPU0:ios#
 ```

-Now let's configure an IP address on the IOS-XRv instance.
+Now, let's configure an IP address on the IOS-XRv instance.
 Issue the following command on the XR cli:

 ```
 conf t